digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 {: .block-note}

 Follow these steps below to replace the rear C-Pillar speakers (Wagon only):
-1. remove the plastic C-Pillar upper trim.
+1. Remove the plastic C-Pillar upper trim.
 Note that this is held in with screws and will require the removal of the outer cushioning for the rear seats
-1. remove all plastic clips and screws holding the cloth panelling on the side of the car you are working on, and remove or peel back the panel itself to reveal the speakers.
+1. Remove all plastic clips and screws holding the cloth panelling on the side of the car you are working on, and remove or peel back the panel itself to reveal the speakers.
 Remove the 4 screws holding in the speakers and remove
-1. do one of the following:
+1. Do one of the following:
     - If keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - If modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom noting that the wire in the loom with a black line in it is *always* negative